Poland in July: tips for making the most of your summer in Poland

 Czorsztyńskie Lake (Jezioro Czorsztyńskie) – two castles on the shores of the lake

-Czorsztyńskie Lake – located in southern Poland between Pieniny Mountains and Gorce Mountains – is an artificial water reservoir on the Dunajec River, created by building a water dam in Niedzica town.
+Czorsztyńskie Lake – located in southern Poland between the Pieniny Mountains and the Gorce Mountains – is an artificial water reservoir on the Dunajec River, created by building a water dam in Niedzica town.

-The highlights of the area – on the shores of the lake there are two castles: Czorsztyn Castle (magnificent ruins of the castle from the fourteenth century) and Niedzica Castle (Zamek Dunajec).
+The highlights of the area, on the shores of the lake, are two castles: Czorsztyn Castle (magnificent ruins of the castle from the fourteenth century) and Niedzica Castle (Zamek Dunajec).
 Both castles are open to tourists, and small cruise marinas have been built next to them.

 Read about other lakes in Poland in our post: Beautiful lakes in Poland to admire, swim, sail, camp, kayak, bike along (lots of amazing photos!).